moonbeam-foundation/xcm-sdk/mkdocs/docs/example-usage/xcm.md

     This will return a list of the supported destination chains where there is an open XCM channel from the source chain for the given asset and the [`setDestination`](../reference/xcm.md#the-sdk-method) function, which is used to define the destination chain to transfer the asset to.

-4. Call the `setDestination` function and pass in the the chain key or chain object (which includes the key, name, and chain type).
+4. Call the `setDestination` function and pass in the chain key or chain object (which includes the key, name, and chain type).
 For example:

     ```js
     // Using the key